 Puppy’s need lots of puppy toys to keep them busy.
 They get bored quickly with their toys, so having a large amount in the house gives them options.

 Pro tip: Supervise the puppy at all times with the toys and take away if your puppy starts to rip it apart.
 Offer a different toy to replace the ripped one – this will help prevent them from choking on any loose parts.

 Puppies teeth are just like babies so having a chew toy that goes in the freezer (the cold toy helps soothe the teeth during the teething period) or a healthy puppy bone is critical to have in the house, especially if you don’t want them to start chewing on your furniture because they will find what they can to help make their teeth feel better.

 Pro tip: No rawhide bones!
 They get soft and can cause the puppy to choke on it.

 It’s always fun to show off your new puppy in a stylish bow tie or bandana- they always seem to get that extra attention with some of these fun accessories.
 Just saying… 🙂

 Done For You New Puppy Shopping CheckList

-It’s our responsibility as a dog owner to provide them with everything they need to live a happy, healthy life, and getting them started with the right puppy supplies is a way we can do that.
+It’s our responsibility as dog owners to provide them with everything they need to live a happy, healthy life, and getting them started with the right puppy supplies is a way we can do that.
 So go ahead and download the free PDF puppy shopping checklist today.

 Until next time.

 Have a pawsome day,

 P.S.
 I would love to hear all about your new puppy or dog – so leave me a comment below – Oh, and maybe a picture.
 I love those puppy pictures.🙂